How to maintain image quality when posting on Facebook

 Here is a test that we did with an image that we had made.

-How to maintain image quality when posting on Facebook : Post production and editing.
+How to maintain image quality when posting on Facebook: Post-production and editing.

-- Keep checking your image on it’s 100% image resolution.
-If you don’t keep in mind that the editing software you use shows you a scaled down version of your images in the editing window then you might end up thinking that the image is looking really good when in reality the pixels might be blurred or distorted.
+- Keep checking your image on its 100% image resolution.
+If you don’t keep in mind that the editing software you use shows you a scaled-down version of your images in the editing window then you might end up thinking that the image is looking really good when in reality the pixels might be blurred or distorted.
 So keep checking whether the image looks good in the 100% mode or not.

-- Avoid additional borders, and filters.
+- Avoid additional borders and filters.
 Using too many filters, frames and borders only adds to fanciness and does nothing to improve the quality of the image.

 - Resize the pictures at the end before applying any sharpening effect.
-After all the editing has been done then you should resize the picture.
+After all the editing has been done you should resize the picture.
 One more thing you should keep in mind is that no edge of the picture should be greater than 2048 pixels, images larger than that are cropped down to this resolution because it’s the maximum width that Facebook can display.

-If you use images which are less than the maximum resolution then compression artifacts would be more easily noticeable because of the aggressive compression.
+If you use images that are less than the maximum resolution then compression artifacts would be more easily noticeable because of the aggressive compression.
 So make sure you resize your pictures to 2048 pixels ( on a single edge) in order to achieve maximum quality when uploading on Facebook.

-See more: How to make free calls on facebook
+See more: How to make free calls on Facebook

 - Avoid sharpening if possible.
 Any image compression algorithm applies sharpening on the end result image, so if you sharpened the image already the end result would show more signs of compression.
 Shooting images on a high ISO also leads to compression artifacts being more pronounced at the end.

 - Use PNG images instead of JPEG images.
-This is something that is subject to debate but in most cases using a loss less PNG image saves more data in the image as compared to uploading an already compressed JPEG image.
+This is something that is subject to debate but in most cases using a lossless PNG image saves more data in the image as compared to uploading an already compressed JPEG image.
 Sometimes when the JPEG image has already been compressed to a high point it gives a better result than the same PNG which Facebook sometimes converts to JPEG and sometimes leaves as it is.
 So it’s safer to use PNG format at all times.

-So this was all that we wanted to tell you about how to maintain image quality when posting on Facebook, we hope that you find this post useful and put this knowledge to good use.
+So this was all that we wanted to tell you about how to maintain image quality when posting on Facebook, We hope that you find this post useful and put this knowledge to good use.

-Keep visiting for more awesome Facebook tips and tricks, blogging tips and articles and remember we cover, “Everything under the Sun!”
+Keep visiting for more awesome Facebook tips and tricks, blogging tips and articles, and remember we cover,

 Follow Inspire2rise on Twitter. | Follow Inspire2rise on Facebook. | Follow Inspire2rise on Google+.